-I am a lecturer at the University of Southern California.
+I am a senior lecturer at the University of Southern California.

 Office: SAL 204

 During these hours, course-related material will have priority over other items.
-On Tuesdays and Wednesdays, priority will be given to undergraduate classes.
 I am happy to make private appointments to meet with students as needed.

 To form my email address, concatenate my last name with [at] usc [dot] edu